thomasscovell/SayDeeJayBox/README.md

 *   `pi_setup.html`: Detailed instructions for setting up the Raspberry Pi hardware and software.
 *   `web_app_setup.html`: Detailed instructions for setting up the web application.

+## Future Improvements

+*   Add support for physical stop and volume buttons.
+*   Add light and buzzer support to notify of successful NFC taps prior to music starting.
+*   Add LCD screen support for "now playing" information.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the `LICENSE` file for details.